tomasproanop/tomasproanop/README.md

 ### Hi there, welcome!

-Nice to meet you.
-I'm Tomás.
+Nice to meet you :)

 Here are some projects I have worked on as part of my learning journey.